kurnev/obsidian/monkk/Programming/Code Interview/Breadth-first search.md

 First search closest nodes.

 You need to check in the same order people were added to the search list to get shortest path.
-Don't check same node twice - check
+Don't check same node twice - store id in array and check against it.

 Start from one node and add all his nodes to the queue.
 Pop the queue and check the item, if found - exit, if not found add all his nodes to the list.